Ursulines: Colleges and universities

 In the United States, the Ursulines founded two well-known Catholic women's colleges.
 Ursuline College in Pepper Pike, Ohio, was founded in 1871 by the Ursuline Sisters of Cleveland.
 It was followed in 1904 by College of New Rochelle, now closed, but was located in New Rochelle, New York.

 In 1919, the Ursulines founded a university-level liberal arts college for women in London, Ontario, Canada.
-Currently called Brescia University College (Brescia College at its foundation), it remains the only university-level college for women in Canada and is affiliated with the University of Western Ontario.
+Currently called Brescia University College (Brescia College at its foundation), it remains the only women-only university-level college in Canada and is affiliated with the University of Western Ontario.

 From 1922 to 1975 the Mary Manse College in Toledo, Ohio, was operated by the Ursulines.
 It was a women's college until 1971, then was coeducational for its final four years.

-1927, the Ursuline Sisters of the Eastern Province restructured catholic education in Elkton, Maryland by assisting in the founding of Immaculate Conception School, originally located at the corner of Cathedral Street and Singerly Avenue in historic Elkton, Maryland.
+In 1927, the Ursuline Sisters of the Eastern Province restructured Catholic education in Elkton, Maryland, by assisting in the founding of Immaculate Conception School, originally located at the corner of Cathedral Street and Singerly Avenue in historic Elkton, Maryland.
 The Ursulines ministered within the schoolhouse from 1927 to 1930, followed by the Sisters of the Third Order of St. Francis, Glen Ridde.